feideconnect/core-apis/docs/orgadmin.md

 ## Delete a role from an organization

-    curl -X DELETE -H "Authorization: Bearer $TOKEN" 'https://api.dataporten.no/orgs/<org-id>/roles/<feide-id>'
+    curl -X DELETE -H "Authorization: Bearer $TOKEN" 'https://api.dataporten.no/orgs/<org-id>/roles/<identity>'

 ### Parameters

 - `org-id`: In the url.
 The id of the organization to work on.
-- `feide-id`: A single domain-qualified string in the url is the Feide id of the user with the role
+- `identity`: Id of the user with the role.
+For Feide users: `feide:<feideid>`, where feideid is a single domain-qualified string.

 ### Return values